This recipe for Air Fryer Egg Bites comes together super-fast with minimal prep and cleanup!

 • Keto followers will love these delicious and energizing egg bites for their high protein and nutrient-dense ingredients that can be mixed and matched.

-CHEESE: Cheese holds everything together.
+Cheese Cheese holds everything together.
 Mozzarella has a mild flavor that goes with the other ingredients, but so will Swiss, Cheddar, or a Mexican blend.

 How to Make Air Fryer Egg Bites

-1. Prepare silicone egg molds.
+1. Prepare silicone egg molds or grease small muffin tins.

 2. Whisk the eggs until they are light and fluffy.